Baking · Retro Classics

 Yes — thin rings or wedges, patted very dry.
 Canned in juice is the traditional and more reliable choice, though.

-Why is the top soggy?
+Why is the top of my cake soggy?

 Wet fruit.
 Drain and pat the rings properly dry before they touch the caramel.